keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Build-Enclave-App-Hello-World-Native.rst

  - an eapp

-In this case, the host code is in ``sdk/examples/hello-native/host/``, the runtime is our modular Eyrie runtime (in ``sdk/rts/eyrie/`` if you followed the previous guides), and the eapp is in ``sdk/examples/hello-native/eapp/``.
+In this case, the host code is in ``sdk/examples/hello-native/host/``, the runtime is our modular Eyrie runtime, and the eapp is in ``sdk/examples/hello-native/eapp/``.

 The host contains untrusted code that will ask for an enclave to be provisioned, use the SDK to load the runtime and eapp into the enclave